 Like we wrote earlier, this is a loaded question.
 It can be a minefield, so we’re going to step carefully and try to provide you with an uncontroversial definition of agile.
 Feel free to stir the pot as you become well-versed in the subject.

-The phrase agile software development was first used in 2001, but agile was in fact being applied to projects since the mid-1990s.
+The phrase agile software development was first used in 2001, but agile was in fact applied to projects since the mid-1990s.
 Software developers started to emphasize close collaboration between teams and stakeholders, frequent delivery of business value and self-organizing teams.
 But, it wasn’t until the Agile Manifesto, that these ideas were codified.

 The Role of Change